-Such information may deter individuals with honest intent from purchasing the digital currency, thereby affecting the money’s overall value.
+Such information may deter individuals with honest intent from purchasing digital currency, affecting the money’s overall value.

 Techniques to Protect Cryptocurrency Investment

 Before investing in cryptocurrency, one needs to adopt several precautions to protect themselves.
-Some of them include:
+Some of them include the following:

 Conduct Extensive Research on Cryptocurrency

-After successfully creating the bitcoin using the blockchain tech, many cryptos develop up to date using the same method.
+After successfully creating the bitcoin using the blockchain tech, many cryptos have developed up to date using the same method.
 However, different cryptocurrencies have different values that depend on numerous factors.
-Before deciding on the type of crypto to invest in, an investor should conduct extensive research to get an in-depth understanding.
+Therefore, before deciding on the type of crypto to invest in, an investor should conduct extensive research to get an in-depth understanding.

-The data collected during the research will provide the guidelines on the most suitable coin to purchase.
-Some of the critical information which needs to be identified include the following: The price per unit changes over a specified period, the number of traded volumes of each cryptocurrency, and the currency’s level of popularity, whitepapers, etc.
+The data collected during the research will provide guidelines on the most suitable coin to purchase.
+Some critical information that needs to be identified includes the following: The price per unit changes over a specified period, the number of traded volumes of each cryptocurrency, and the currency’s level of popularity, whitepapers, etc.

 Invest in a Cold Wallet

-Purchasing a cold wallet may be an expensive undertaking, as most hot wallets are usually free.
+A cold wallet may be expensive, as most hot wallets are usually free.
 However, cold wallets provide more protection as they allow cryptocurrency holders an opportunity to access their wallets offline.